-Recently, my mom brought over a set of these blue and gold (West Virginia colors) sand dollar resin coasters.
-She said she had found enough of them during her recent move to give my brother, sister, and I each our own set.
-I loved them as a kid, but “rediscovering” them as an adult, I can truly appreciate their uniqueness and the creativity and patience that went in to making each one.
+I loved these resin coasters as a kid, but “rediscovering” them as an adult, I can truly appreciate their uniqueness and the creativity and patience that went in to making each one.

-After posting a picture on my social media, I received a lot of feedback, so I thought I would do a little research and share the method in which they were created.
-The process itself seems fairly easy, though time-consuming (accounting for resin dry time).
+After posting a picture on my social media, I received a lot of feedback, so I did a little research to share the method in which they were created.
+The process itself is fairly easy, though time-consuming (accounting for resin dry time).

 - Reusable coaster mold (make sure it’s designed to be used with resin — this Silikomart Silicone Mold has gotten great reviews)